Swedish Gambling Authority Review

 The Authority carries out a number of duties, including:

-- Working to ensuring the gambling market in Sweden is both sound, and safe.
+- Working to ensure the gambling market in Sweden is both sound, and safe.

 - Working with relevant law enforcement bodies to reduce the number of illegal gambling and lottery businesses.